- This event has passed.

 Get a CE Certificate for this edWebinar Learn more

-This edWebinar will highlight SETDA’s latest research, Navigating the Digital Shift 2019: Equitable Learning Opportunities for All Leaders.
+This edWebinar highlights SETDA’s latest research, Navigating the Digital Shift 2019: Equitable Learning Opportunities for All Leaders.
 State and local leadership to support digital learning environments is one of the fundamental aspects of a successful shift to digital learning.
 With policies and practices, state leaders demonstrate to districts and schools a commitment to digital learning to support the personalized learning needs of all students.
-You’ll hear examples of state and district leadership that support digital learning opportunities.
+Hear examples of state and district leadership that support digital learning opportunities.

-This edWebinar will be of particular benefit to administrators, policy makers, curriculum directors, IT staff, and instructional coaches.
-There will be time to get your questions answered at the end of the presentation.
+This recorded edWebinar will be of particular benefit to administrators, policy makers, curriculum directors, IT staff, and instructional coaches.

 About the Presenters